ahmadajmi/learning-javascript/chapter4.md

 ##### Functions scope:

 In JS there is no block scope, there is only function scope.
-Any variable defined using the `var` keyqord inside the function id considered a local variable to that function and inicisible outside that function.
+Any variable defined using the `var` keyword inside the function is considered a local variable to that function and invisible outside that function.

 There are two ways for creating function, function expression and function declaration.